 How to Stop a Cat From Climbing a Fence

+There are a number of ways people try to keep their cats from climbing the fence and escaping into the wider outside world.
 Each method comes with its own pros and cons.
-Some may be more suitable to your situation than others, so it’s important to consider them all.
+Some may be more suitable to your situation than others, so it’s important to consider them all before making your decision:

 Overhead Netting or Barrier

 An overhead netting or mesh barrier is what people are most commonly referring to when they say “cat proof fence”.
 This method involves a strip of netting or a mesh barrier running along the top of your entire boundary.
 It will sit either horizontally, or will hang at a 45 degree angle from the top of your fence, into your yard.

 The netting or barrier will not stop your cat from climbing the fence – but it will prevent them from being able to jump or climb over the very top when they reach it.
 This method is usually quite affordable for most people, but some people don’t like it because it can be quite an ugly sight.
 Also, if they can manage to get out, there’s a chance that they’ll struggle to get back into your yard.

 A roller bar is exactly what it sounds like.
 It’s a rail that turns and rolls as soon as your cat, or any other animal, puts any pressure on it.
 These go on top of the fence and make it very difficult for cats to get a balance or to vault over.

 If your fence is quite short, there’s nothing to stop your cat jumping straight over from the very top.
 Plus, some cats learn to balance themselves on the rollers.
 So, it’s not a foolproof method.

 These are blunted spikes that will sit along the top of your fence.
 They’re designed to make it hard for your cat to climb over the top, but this method isn’t always as useful as owners might think.
 In fact, if you search online for images of this product, you’ll find plenty of images where cats are snoozing on top of the cat spikes!